audaxdreik/Write-ANSI/README.md

 ```

 Finally, by setting all the properties to hidden, ToString() is called automatically when it drops out of the pipeline.
 Otherwise you'd end up with a labeled table of the Content and Length properties which is not what we want.

+## Versioning

+[SemVer](http://semver.org/) style versioning will be applied to help ensure this code can be used in production with reasonable guarantees against breaking changes.

+## Authors

+* **Audax Dreik** - *Initial work, 1.0.0 release* - 🦒

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details